|

 248. anagram

-a word or phrase spelled by rearranging the letters of another word or phrase
+a phrase rearranged from the letters of another phrase

 249. analogous